techfixpros/PDDuino/README.md

 [![Video of SD2TPDD running on a Adafruit Feather 32u4 Adalogger](http://img.youtube.com/vi/kQyY_Z1aGy8/hqdefault.jpg)](https://youtu.be/kQyY_Z1aGy8 "SD2TPDD on Adafruit Feather 32u4 Adalogger")

 ## Verbose Description
+PDDuino is forked from SD2TPDD, and is largely still the same as SD2TPDD.
-The SD2TPDD is a project that aims to provide an easy-to-use, cheap, and reliable mass storage solution for the TRS-80 Model 100 series of computers.
+This project aims to provide an easy-to-use, cheap, and reliable mass storage solution for the TRS-80 Model 100 series of computers.

-At the moment, SD2TPDD can:
+At the moment, PDDuino can:
 * Emulate the basic file-access functions of a TPDD1
 * Provide DME directory access